-Brian has been a Trustee of Age UK since February 2017 and became Chairman in February 2018.
-He is also Chair of its Strategic Finance Committee.
+Brian has been a trustee of Age UK since February 2017 and became chair in February 2018.
+During his first year at Age UK he was also chair of the Strategic Finance Committee.

 Brian has a strong interest in issues related to ageing, including past engagement with Age Concern and Help the Aged.

-Anna has been a Trustee of Age UK since February 2017 and will be bringing a consumer or user mindset to Board conversations and the new Customer Committee.
+Anna has been a Trustee of Age UK since February 2017 and brings a consumer or user mind-set to Board conversations.

 She is a longstanding advocate of consumers and users of service, having started her working life at Which? and subsequently been CEO of the National Consumer Council.
 She has since Chaired a number of consumer organisations including in telecoms, water, and pensions, and was the founding Chairman of Healthwatch England.

 She has wide experience of regulation; she was the Consumer Director at the Financial Services Authority and has subsequently worked closely with regulators in water, rail and telecoms.
 She has also chaired professional regulators in legal and health services and was a Board member at the Care Quality Commission.

 This experience of working across service areas means Anna brings expertise on several of the issues that especially affect older people, particularly in health and social care.

 Nick has been a non-executive director of Age UK Trading CIC since 2011 and became a trustee of Age UK in June 2014.
 He also serves on the Age UK Customer Committee.

 Nick uses the skills he has gained in leadership roles both in the voluntary sector and retail industry to push Age UK to deliver more for older people in a rapidly changing world.
 He is passionate about Age UK reaching its full potential - as a charity, as a brand and as an organisation.